haiwen/seafile-admin-docs/manual/setup_binary/memcached_mariadb_cluster.md

 }
 ```

-**NOTE: Please adjust the network device names accordingly. virtual_ipaddress is the floating IP address in use.**
+!!! tip "Please adjust the network device names accordingly. virtual_ipaddress is the floating IP address in use"

 ## Setup MariaDB Cluster